 What is Binge Eating Disorder?

 Binge Eating Disorder (BED) is the most common eating disorder among Americans.
 It is characterized by recurring episodes of excessive food consumption, over a short period of time and often to the point of discomfort, accompanied by a loss of control, and feelings of shame and guilt.
-It frequently results in stress, isolation and reduced quality of life.

 Binge eating disorder may also be referred to as emotional eating or compulsive overeating or food addiction.
 Binge eating disorder is a serious psychological illness which severely interferes with one’s health and happiness.
+It frequently results in stress, isolation and reduced quality of life.

 The food consumed during a binge episode can vary from person to person, but often involves foods identified as “forbidden foods.”
 These may include sweets, high-fat and processed foods.
 A binge eating episode can last over an hour, though it may be much shorter or longer.
 Sometimes binge eating is a planned activity and other times it is not.

 Most binges involve the consumption of more than 1,000 calories, with a quarter of binges exceeding 2,000 calories.
 Unlike other eating disorders, those with binge eating disorder do not engage in compensatory behaviors like purging, excessive exercise or fasting, designed to “undo” the calories consumed during a binge.

 Binge Eating Disorder Diagnosis

 For someone to be diagnosed with binge eating disorder, the binge episodes must occur at least once a week for three months.
 However, related episodes of shorter frequency are still a cause for concern.
 People often experience binge eating for months or years before seeking treatment.

 Learn more about binge eating disorder diagnostic criteria.

 What Causes Binge Eating?